kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 ### Goals

-- Set job schedule timestamp as an annotation on the job.
+- Set job scheduled timestamp as an annotation on the job.
 - Adding the annotation should not be disruptive to existing workloads.

 ### Non-Goals

 ## Proposal

-At a high level, the proposal is to modify the CronJob controller to set the job creation timestamp as a job annotation.
+At a high level, the proposal is to modify the CronJob controller to set the job scheduled timestamp as a job annotation.
 The details of this are outlined in the Design Details section below.

-Job creation timestamp annotation: `batch.kubernetes.io/cronjob-scheduled-timestamp`
+Job scheduled timestamp annotation: `batch.kubernetes.io/cronjob-scheduled-timestamp`

 ### User Stories (Optional)

 #### Story 1

-As a user, I would like to get the job's creation timestamp that this job was expected to be running.
+As a user, I would like to get the job's scheduled timestamp that this job was expected to be running.

 ### Notes/Constraints/Caveats (Optional)